 Intermission Film: means any of the companies, organisations and, operations that make up the Intermission Film Group, the parent of which is Intermission Film (Holdings) Ltd – a UK registered company, including its employees, Agents, Consultants and Sub Contractors.

-Order: the Customer’s order for Services as set out in a statement of work or confirmed in another format in writing between the Customer and Intermission Film.
+Order: means the Customer request for Services as set out in a statement of work or confirmed in another format in writing between the Customer and Intermission Film.

 Sales Tax: any statutory tax linked to the value of sales invoices.